TypingFrog/jouvence/README.md

 * handle blocks (note and comments in every piece of the screenplay (only actions for now).
 * handle 2 spaces on a line to handle white lines in a dialogue
 * scene number in scene heading
-* add tetsing of blocks inside actions
+* add testing of blocks inside actions
+* make some notification/callback methods optional
+* make test for BrickAndSteel.fountain file

 ## Changelog